Miranda Hart: Television

 In 2012, Hart began to appear in the BBC One drama Call the Midwife, playing the character of "Camilla 'Chummy' Fortescue-Cholmondeley-Browne".

 As part of the 60-year Diamond Jubilee celebrations, Hart co-presented a number of segments at the Diamond Jubilee Concert in 2012.
 In 2013, Hart presented a one-off interview show with her hero Bruce Forsyth entitled When Miranda Met Bruce.

 In December 2013, Hart played Ben's mother Linda in David Walliams's TV film adaptation of his book Gangsta Granny.
 Also in December 2013, she was lined up to star in To Love, Honour and Betray (Till Divorce Do Us Part), the television version of Kathy Lette's novel.

 In December 2017, Hart took part in Celebrity Send To All in the third series of Michael McIntyre's Big Show.

 In 2017, it was reported that her sitcom Miranda may return for a fourth series, and was said to be in the conception stage.
 However, in early 2018, Hart denied the rumours were true, stating that she had "thought about" it, "that's all."

 A 10th anniversary special of Miranda, filmed at the London Palladium in 2019 and described by Hart as "a party (not a new episode)", aired on BBC One on 1 January 2020.

+Hart is set to appear on the second series of The Celebrity Traitors in autumn 2026.